Plyrolith/shelfmade/README.md

 * Choose which shelf is visible in which editor.
 * Run any other text datablock (ending in `.py`) from the *Local Scripts* panel.
 * Edit your scripts directly in the Blender text editor.
+* Save any text directly to one of your shelves from the text editor.
 * Run adjusted local copies from the *Local Scripts* panel.
 * Save edited scripts back to their source.